Please be kind to our team members if they remind you of our policy. We want to keep everyone safe.

-- Mercy patients at end-of-life may have visitors assessed on a case-by-case basis.
+- Patients at end-of-life may have visitors assessed on a case-by-case basis.

 Patients and visitors should use our complimentary valet parking and enter through our West Entrance.
 An information desk is located immediately through the main entrance double doors.